Subscribe to our mailing list. And get our intermittent newsletter and updates to this site.

 How Long is the Year in Vimshottari Mahadasa

 This appeared in October & November, 2000 edition of The Astrological Magazine, Bangalore, India.
 This article discusses the controversy as to how long a year should be in the calculation of Vimshottari and other Mahadasas.

 Science and Astrology

 These images poke a little fun at how scientists view astrology.

-I recently read a very mangled version of how Varaha Mihira got his title "Varaha" or hog/boar so I thought I would post an official version.
+I recently read a very mangled version of how Varaha Mihira got his title “Varaha” or hog/boar so I thought I would post a traditional version.

 Judging Wealth with Caturtamsa

 This article appeared in the September and October, 2007, editions of the Astrological Magazine.
 It explores the use of Chaturtamsa in conjunction with other Varga charts for determining prospects of wealth in a chart.